Type someone's name

 Stelling works closely with company CEOs by strategically focusing on a variety of functional areas and end of end processes, including customer segmentation, supply chain optimization, order-to-cash processes, procure-to-pay processes, new market research and product innovation.
 He also spends some of his recruiting top talent for his company’s team as well as talking with institutional investors about a potential pool of capital to invest in companies that can benefit from adopting advanced analytical processes and tools.
 His company recognizes the value of being committed to improving society, and MarginXL Capital Partners has plans to donate a certain percentage of its profits and time to worthy causes throughout the world.
 He is also an avid biker, hiker, and amateur astronomer.
 George Stelling is a frequent traveler to Arizona, where he enjoys biking and hiking some of the state’s most beautiful mountain ranges as well as star gazing with friends and colleagues.

 At Price Waterhouse, He was honed his data architecture, software, and business re-engineering acumen.
 Afterwards, he landed a consulting position with Bain & Company.
 As a manager and consultant, Stelling worked in Irving, Texas, and eventually was a leader in Bain & Company’s South Africa offices in Johannesburg and Cape Town.
-Eventually, George was recruited to become the senior vice president of direct marketing and Chief Information Officer (CIO) for the Franklin Mint, a manufacturer of collectible goods located in Franklin Center, Pennsylvania.
+Eventually, George was recruited to become the SVP, Direct Marketing and Chief Information Officer (CIO) for the Franklin Mint, a manufacturer of collectible goods located in Franklin Center, Pennsylvania.
 The company sells a wide range of collectible goods through traditional print catalogs, direct mail, the Internet and other marketing channels.
 Stelling used his talents and expertise at Franklin Mint to help improve the company’s marketing and channel operations.

 George Stelling’s performance at ON Semi also ushered in an era of improved efficiency, better pricing controls, lower cost, and strong investment returns for ON’s investors.
 George was instrumental in recruiting new global marketing teams, negotiating quarterly and annual pricing contracts for OEMs and ODMs, and also helped the company adopt new business rules around the pricing of commodity semiconductors.
 He was hand picked by the CEO to improve enterprise-wide intelligent business practice in order to enhance corporate value creation.
 His efforts led to the creation of a corporate strategy and development group to drive restructuring and adopting of best practices.
 Such efforts led to the restructuring of international operations, adopting of a new capital budgeting process, lab utilization improvements and the adoption of key performance indicators.